The Puntillitas Fritas or fried baby squid as they are called in English is a very popular food from Southern Spain.

 The best way to store this baby squid food is to store it right after it is cooked in a container with a lid, this way you will prevent all the fishy smell from getting into your fridge.

-Also, you just keep it from 1 to 3 days in the fridge, since if you let it there more time the squid will lose its freshness and it will also get soggy.
+Also, you keep it in the fridge for 1 to 3 days since if you leave it there longer, the squid will lose its freshness and get soggy.

-Besides that, if you want to freeze them you have to do it after you put the flour on them but before frying them.
+Besides that, if you want to freeze them, you have to do it after putting the flour on them before frying them.

-If you freeze them once that they have already got fried, then they won’t get crispy.
+If you freeze them once they have already been fried, then they won’t get crispy.

-You can’t get enough of this fried baby squid recipe from Spain?
+You can’t get enough of this deep-fried baby squid recipe from Spain?
 Have a look at my puntillitas recipe webstory!

 Spanish Fried Baby Squid – Recipe Card